auth0/docs/articles/identity-labs/01-web-sign-in/exercise-01.md

 The `auth0Logout: true` property passed to the auth middleware in step 9 tells the middleware that, when the user logs out of the application, they should be redirected to the authorization server to end their session there as well.
 :::

-The middleware needs to be given some information in order to build a proper OpenID request and send it to the authorization server.
+The middleware needs to be given some information to build a proper OpenID request and send it to the authorization server.
 This information includes:

 - **The URL of the authorization server.** This URL will be used to download the OpenID Connect configuration from the discovery document, available at the URL `https://{your-auth0-domain}/.well-known/openid-configuration` ([here is the configuration](https://auth0.auth0.com/.well-known/openid-configuration) for the main Auth0 tenant).
 The discovery document is a standard OpenID Connect mechanism used to publish relevant discovery metadata of the OpenID Connect provider, including a link to what keys should be used for validating the tokens it issues.
 - **The unique identifier for your application.** This is created on the authorization server and is a unique string that identifies your application.
 This identifier must be provided in each request, so the authorization server knows what application the authentication request is for.

 You will use the Auth0 Dashboard to register your application with Auth0.
-Afterwards you’ll be able to retrieve the two values above and configure them as environment variables for your app.
+Afterwards, you’ll be able to retrieve the two values above and configure them as environment variables for your app.
 The middleware will read these environment variables and use them to build the request when a user tries to authenticate.

 9. Log into the Auth0 Dashboard, go to the [Applications page](${manage_url}/#/applications), and click the **Create Application** button.